Zia-a-Mirza/Zia-Mirza/README.md

 **`Aspiring full-stack developer`**

 *   ⚡  Computer Science Engineer at The Ohio State University with a specialization in AI
-*   🎓   I am currently learning MongoDB, Express JS, React JS, and Stable Diffusion
+*   🎓  Currently learning MongoDB, Express JS, React JS, and Stable Diffusion

 ### 🔎 Languages and Tools